 To significantly improve electric vehicle (EV) battery range and safety at a lower cost, new battery chemistries that are “beyond lithium ion” must be developed.
-SSBs are one such promising technology, but its mass market adoption has been held back by several key technical challenges that cause the battery to fail when charged and discharged.
+SSBs are one such promising technology, but mass market adoption has been held back by several key technical challenges that cause the battery to fail when charged and discharged.

 SSBs can short circuit after repeating charging and discharging.
 Two well-recognised causes of battery failure are the growth of dendrites, branching networks of lithium that grow through the solid electrolyte during charging of a battery, and void creation, pores that reduce the area of contact between the electrolyte and negative electrode.
 Solving these two challenges could potentially usher in a new era of SSB-powered EVs.